 As a research University, KU generates hundreds of millions of dollars in research funding each year.
 To support research and education, the University maintains numerous state of the art laboratories, libraries, computer facilities, and various centers of excellence dedicated to study of specific topics.
 The University also maintains an Applied English Center to help non-native speakers improve their written and oral communication skills.

-Within the School of Business, there are two computer labs and a behavioral lab specifically dedicated to support doctoral students and faculty research.
+Within the School of Business, we have a behavioral lab specifically dedicated to support doctoral students and faculty research.

 Centers of Research